 Embrace the journey, learn from your experiences, and keep pushing forward.
 Remember to stay true to your artistic vision, engage with your audience, and adapt to the ever-changing marketplace.

-By continuously refining your designs, marketing strategies, and business practices, you can maximize your potential for success on Redbubble and beyond.
+By continuously refining your designs, marketing strategies, and business practices, you can achieve sticker selling success on Redbubble.